The Data-City after Metropolis OA paper

 We studied the Soft Infrastructure of the digital platform.
 Published under Creative Commons in Computational Culture Issue 9 (July 2023).

 Paolo Cardullo, Ramon Ribera-Fumaz, and Paco González Gil (TURBA, Internet Interdisciplinary Institute, UOC Barcelona) offer an insider’s perspective on the development of Decidim, a free and open-source software platform for civic participation created in collaboration with Barcelona City Council under the recent mayorship of Ada Colau and Barcelona en Comu’.
-This platform is designed to foster accountability, transparency, and civic participation in local politics.
-Born partly out of the ‘movement of the squares’, the software strives to emulate the mass open decision-making and deliberation integral to city life.
-Here, the platform’s key developers reflect on its inception.

 Open Access publication via Computational Culture, Issue 9, and the SocArXiv repository on Open Science Framework DOI: 10.17605/OSF.IO/JASD7